xinhanlim/jobapplicationtracker-BE/README.md

 - User able to login equipped with jwtoken and when user want to delete account,update -> it will require this token to be able to do so. if not return an 401 error.
 - User CRUD completed.

+2. Yet to do
+- reg exp for login -> toublemsome for testing,
+- jobs updating and deletion only can be done if the user id is the one similar to the orignal created_by in jobs collections.

-2. Stuck at Jsonwebtoken, AuthMiddleware
+### Stuck at Jsonwebtoken, AuthMiddleware
 - understanding jsonwebtoken
 ```js
 const jwt = require('jsonwebtoken');